What does it look like?

-Brazilian pepper tree is a small, evergreen bushy tree 3-7m tall.
+Brazilian pepper tree is an evergreen bushy tree growing 3-7m tall.
 The short trunk is usually hidden in a dense head of contorted, intertwining branches with leathery fern-like leaves.
-The crushed leaves produce a pungent smell that has been described as “peppery” or “turpentine-like”.
-Each leaf is comprised of 4 or 6, or sometimes more, rounded and often toothed leaflets that are arranged in pairs with a single, terminal leaflet.
+The crushed leaves produce a pungent smell that has been described as peppery or turpentine-like.
+Leaves are arranged in pairs with a single, terminal leaflet, usually comprised of 4 or 6, sometimes more.
 Small, white flowers on the female trees are followed by bright red fruit, 4-6mm across.
 Brazilian pepper tree can be found in disturbed and undisturbed areas, wetlands and water body margins; they grow in a range of light levels, but growth increases in full sunlight.